 Winter schedule we open at 10:00am and we typically try to leave between 5:00- 6:00pm.

-Summer schedule our hours begin at 10:00am and while we may close at 6pm, we typically finish our work at 8:00pm, but we may find ourselves working until 11:00pm or later.
+Summer schedule our hours begin at 10:00am and while we may close at 6pm, we typically finish our work at 8:00pm, but we may find ourselves working until 11:00pm or later based on Patient needs.

 Community Service (CS):